aaneto/aaneto/README.md

 # Who am I?

-Software Developer born in 1996, my interests range from distributed systems (for dummies) and web development all the way to wooden home made kunais.
+Software Developer born in 1996, my interests range from distributed systems (for dummies) and web development all the way to wooden homemade kunais.

 ## What tech do I know?